.I7X File Extension

 Inform is a free application that features a programming language users can utilize to create custom IF stories that other users can experience.
 Inform users can download I7X extensions from various public sites, such as GitHub and IF fan sites, then install them in Inform.

 You can use Inform 7 to create I7X files.
-To do this, select, write the extension, then select .
-Or you can select , write your extension, then select or .
+To do this, select File → New Extension Project, write the extension, then select File → Export Extension....
+Or you can select File → New Extension..., write your extension, then select File → Save or Save As....

 You can also create I7X files with any text editor.
 However, you may need to manually change the .txt file extension to .i7x.